Class Statement

 generic_constraints

-One or more constraints on a generic parameter, with a comma between each.
+One or more limits (or constraints) on a generic parameter, with a comma between each.
 See Where Clause (Generics) for more information.

 statements

-Optional statements that declare the members of the class.
+Optional statements that are the members of the class.

 End